jb753/turbigen/doc/tutorial.rst

 This tutorial has demonstrated some of the functionality of :program:`turbigen`.
-With the current choice of parameterisation, any change to the design is just an edit to the `config.yaml`, as described in :doc:`config`.
+With the current choice of parameterisation, any change to the design is just an edit to the `config.yaml`, as described in

 * Increase the number of blades by changing `DFL`
 * Increase the grid density under `mesh`